jbpauly/fasting/docs/index.md

 You can read more about the DBDP [here](https://medium.com/digital-biomarker-discovery/digital-biomarker-discovery-pipeline-fbfe75cdd9a4).
 If you track your fasts, there's a chance you also track biomarkers with wearables and other hardware in the modern health stack.
-The goal of this package is to enable you to utlize _**your**_ data for your own purpose, like cross analyzing fasting performance with other biomarkers.
+The goal of this package is to enable you to utilize _**your**_ data for your own purpose, like cross analyzing fasting performance with other biomarkers.

 ### Original Use Case
 Functionality around fasting logs was originally built for the